GGST/Asuka R

 Total: 25

-Draws a new Spell from a Test Case, or Discards the Spell currently stored in the designated Spell slot.
-Once discarded, the Spell is removed from the Test Case completely and cannot be recovered until the Test Case is completely emptied and then restocked back to 30.
+Spells are drawn from the currently selected Test Case.
+Discarded Spells are removed from the Test Case completely and cannot be recovered until the Test Case is completely emptied and then restocked back to 30.

-• Discarding a Spell takes slightly less time than drawing a Spell
+• Discarding a Spell takes slightly less time than drawing a Spell.

-• Can be used to stall mid-air as a niche anti-air bait
+• Can be used to stall mid-air as a niche anti-air bait.

 Recover Mana

-22P/K/S (Hold OK) or 2 P/K/S after Chant or Bookmark (Hold OK)
+22P/K/S (Hold OK) or 2P/K/S after Chant or Bookmark (Hold OK)

 Damage GuardHow this attack can be blocked.
 StartupThe number of frames between inputting an attack and when the attack becomes active.
 Includes first active frame.
 ActiveThe number of frames for which a move has hitboxes.
 Occurs after Startup.
 RecoveryThe number of frames after a move's active frames during which the character cannot act assuming the move is not canceled.
 On-BlockThe difference between the attacker's recovery and the period that the opponent is in blockstun.
 This Frame Advantage value is based off the fact that the very first active frame touches the opponent.
 Invuln